What does it mean for something like business contracts to be labeled as luxuries?

 You’re Worthy of Legal Protection

-The most important thing you need to take away from all of this is that you and your business are worth it.
+The most important thing you need to take away from all of this is that you and your business are worth investing in business contracts.

 Putting your boundaries first and protecting everything you’ve built from the ground up is not frivolous or a waste of time or money, it’s simply being the best, most responsible business owner you can be.